DataDog/documentation/content/en/account_management/rbac/permissions.md

 * `logs_read_data` is the preferred approach, as it offers finer grained access control over [indexed][3] log data.
 * `logs_read_index_data` is the alternative approach to restrict data access to [indexed][3] log data on a per-index basis.

+Even though we recommend to user either `logs_read_data` or `logs_read_index_data` to restrict access to logs, using both is a valid option.
+Datadog combines both restrictions and grants access only to data authorised by both permissions.

-* `logs_live_tail` restricts access to the Log Livetail as a whole.
+Besides indexed data, `logs_live_tail` restricts access to the Log Livetail as a whole.
 Note: Log Livetail is a on/off restriction and does not yet support scoping to a subset of logs.

 #### logs_read_data